Community Engagement Programs

 Student artworks and reflections on the theme will be exhibited in the windows of The Social Outfit at the conclusion of the project.
 Students, families and members of the wider community will be invited to a celebration and showcase event at the conclusion of the workshops.

-2023 Community Print Showcase Date: TBC
+2023 Community Print Showcase date to be announced soon.